Racial Equity: South Africa and the United States

 Select Grantee Initiatives

-In the early 2000s, the University of the Western Cape began to evolve into a leading South Africa while simultaneously increasing admittance of students from oppressed backgrounds.
+- In the early 2000s, the University of the Western Cape began to evolve into a leading South African university while simultaneously increasing admittance of students from oppressed backgrounds.
 Currently, it produces the largest amount of black scientists in the country.